noelkelias/multitok/README.md

 MultiTok provides a novel
 variable-length tokenizer in the sense that each token can represent a variable number of sub-words.
-We demonstrate that MultiTok can be utilized as both a as both a stand-alone tokenizer and add-on to existing tokenizers.
+We demonstrate that MultiTok can be utilized as both a stand-alone tokenizer and an add-on to existing tokenizers.
 The advantages of MultiTok are it (i) dynamically compresses the necessary training data by close to 33% (ii) allows the LLM model to close to three times faster training and (iii) maintains